FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     </div>
 </div>

 Against teams which seek to outrun you, this is the bread-and-butter Trick Room composition.
 The combination of Incineroar and Farigiraf allow for an extremely safe combination of **Fake Out + Trick Room**, with fairly few ways to stop it.
 From there, **Incineroar can flex its full investment in Attack** while Farigiraf can **click Helping Hand, fire off neutral hits, or hard switch into a stronger attacker**.
-Against the ever-present Kingambit, who is slower than both Incineroar and Farigiraf, I often find myself switching Farigiraf our for Torkoal while targeting Kingambit with a now-boosted Flare Blitz.
+Against the ever-present Kingambit, who is slower than both Incineroar and Farigiraf, I often find myself switching Farigiraf out for Torkoal while targeting Kingambit with a now-boosted Flare Blitz.
 Torkoal's base 140 physical Defense will keep it going even against a +1 Kowtow.

 This is also **the composition I bring against Rain teams** (*unless they have a manual Rain setter like Sableye, in which case Torkoal often becomes Basculegion*).
 Incineroar can get a lot done against Archaludon, and its Intimidate is valuable against Swampert.
 Pelipper has to live in fear of Thunderbolt from Farigiraf.
 Throw down damage early and often, and trust in Venusaur to close it out for you.